gehtsoft-usa/Gehtsoft.Barcodes/README.md

 The following platforms are supported:

-* .NET Framework 4.5.1 and later
-* .NET Standard 2.0
+* .NET Standard 8.0

 # Main features

 Currently the library supports generation of the following types of barcodes and QR codes:
 - EAN-8
 - EAN-13
 - GS1-128A